 - More expensive energy costs due to less efficient cooling.

 3. More Severe Wear and Tear

 If your air conditioner isn’t level, it may vibrate more than normal.
 This can cause obnoxious noises when running and even require air conditioning repair.

 - Put more strain on parts and wear them out quicker.

 - Shake loose refrigerant lines and cause a costly refrigerant leak.

 - Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC technician.

 If you think your air conditioner is sinking and causing problems, give Vogts Heating & Air a call at 208-621-0129.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.